fmanimashaun/Landing_page-bs5/README.md

 ![](https://img.shields.io/badge/fmanimashaun-blue)

-# Sample Personal Portfolio Using Bootstrap v5
+# A resturant website Using Bootstrap v5

 ## Overview

-This project is similar to the [My Portfolio](https://github.com/fmanimashaun/My-Portfolio) but here, we will be experimenting with bootstrap v5 while also making use of the pair programming methodology for collaboration.
+This project is a simple resturamt website using Bootstrap 5 but here, we will be experimenting with bootstrap v5 while also making use of the pair programming methodology for collaboration.

 > [Live Demo Link](https://fmanimashaun.github.io/Landing_page-bs5/)